rob-ng15/Silice-Playground/risc-ice-v/README.md

     * BUTTONS ( 6 on board buttons )
     * TIMERS ( 1hz and 1khz )
     * STEREO AUDIO
+    * SDCARD via SPI
-    * WIP - FAT16 SDCARD
+        * FAT16 on PARTITION 0 only

-__Not all documentation is in place yet.
-I/O memory mapping not yet finalised.__
+        * BIOS is able to load *.PAW programs to SDRAM and launch

 ## BUILD and USAGE Instructions

 Open a terminal in the ULX3S directory and type ```make ulx3s```.
 Wait.
 Upload your design your ULX3S with ```fujproj BUILD_ulx3s/build.bit```.
 Or download from this repository.

-## COMPILING C CODES
+## COMPILING C CODE

-Open a terminal in the ROM/SOFTWARE directory.
+Open a terminal in the SOFTWARE directory.
 Create your own C code in the c directory.
-Compile with ( for example the asteroids game ) ```./compile_BIOS.sh c/asteroids.c```.
-Open build/code.bin in okteta.
-From the menu select File -> Export -> C Array.
-Use the __unsigned short__ option, save the output as ```code.inc```.
-Open ```code.inc``` in kwrite or kate, delete the first two and the last lines.
-Replace ```0x``` with ```16h``` and save as ```BIOS.inc``` in the ROM directory.
+Compile with ( for example the asteroids game ) ```./compile_SDRAM.sh c/asteroids.c```.
+This will create a file code.PAW which can be copied the root directory of a FAT16 formatted SDCARD and loaded via the included BIOS.

 A small SDK providing helper functions (libPAWS) for the display and various I/O functions is provided and is automatically linked with the above compilation command.
-See the (WIP) documentation for details of the helper functions, or look at the BIOS.c and asteroids.c examples.
+See the (WIP) documentation for details of the helper functions, or look at the asteroids.c amd maze.c examples.

-Follow the build instructions above and your program will launch once the code has compiled.